Jailoodu/RestfulMarketing/README.md

 Travis CI is being utilized to automate testing, you can find the instance [here](https://travis-ci.org/github/Jailoodu/RestfulMarketing).

+**For the Professor and TAs of 4ZP6**: you've been given permission to this GitHub repository, therefore if you log into travis-ci.org, you will see the builds for this project, and be able to start a new one to run the tests.

 A static copy of the coverage report is located at `./docs/coverage.png`.